 It is well established in New York that unless it is proven otherwise, it is in the best interests of a child to have a relationship with both of their parents.
 For this reason, when making custody decisions, courts stress the importance of parental cooperation.
 Courts want the parents to work together to co-parent and will consider evidence related to each parent’s ability and willingness to cooperate with the other parent and encourage the child to have a positive relationship with the other parent.

 Seen most often in contentious divorces, parental alienation occurs when one parent in effect destroys the child’s relationship with the other parent by manipulating the child into having negative feelings toward the other parent.
 The result of parental alienation is that the child does not wish to see the other parent.
 Many view parental alienation as a form of child abuse.Methods of Parental Alienation

 As a New York parental alienation lawyer will explain, there are many ways that a parent can cause parental alienation.
-One way it to lie to the child about something related to the other parent that makes the parent look bad in the child’s eyes.
-For example, the noncustodial parent contacts the custodial parent to tell her that he needs to reschedule the visitation to the next day because of car trouble.
-Instead of agreeing to it, the custodial parent refuses, and tells the child that the noncustodial parent cancelled the visitation because he has better things to do and does not make spending time with the child a priority.
+One way is to lie to the child about something related to the other parent that makes the parent look bad in the child’s eyes.
+For example, the noncustodial parent contacts the custodial parent to tell them that they need to reschedule the visitation to the next day because of car trouble.
+Instead of agreeing to it, the custodial parent refuses, and tells the child that the noncustodial parent cancelled the visitation because they have better things to do and does not make spending time with the child a priority.

 - The manipulating parent must have initiated the conduct for no legitimate reason